oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/creatingmodel/creatingmodel.md

 ## Conclusions

 Congratulations, you have completed the Workshop!

-A recap of what we have learned is:
+A recap of what we've learned:

 - How to provision resources in OCI for Data Science purposes
 - How to create a datastore architecture for our problems
 - How to data mine League of Legends through an API